 Because of the brevity of the course (8 weeks) and its importance to future success in the study of singing, prompt class attendance is mandatory.
 From time to time, connectivity may be an issue.
+To be counted present, you must be able to respond on Zoom either through your computer or your phone.
+If your equipment is not working properly, please let your instructor know.
 Lateness is at times unavoidable.
-Please text the instructor or a classmate to report the time of your anticipated arrival.
+Because the instructor will not have an office phone this term, please text the instructor or a classmate to report the time of your anticipated arrival.
 There are no discretionary, unexcused absences.
-Excused absences are those officially sanctioned by the University of Florida.
+Excused absences are those officially sanctioned by the University of Florida. https://catalog.ufl.edu/UGRD/academic-regulations/attendance-policies/.

-https://catalog.ufl.edu/UGRD/academic-regulations/attendance-policies/.